www.scantips.com

 EV is the exponent of 2 that computes the value, again meaning 210 = 1024 value.
 I don’t know the units of this exposure 1024, if it has any, but it represents the settings combination of (N² / t) and corresponds to proper exposure of the ISO and the light level, in terms of camera settings.
 It will be in the EV Chart as EV 10 as f/16 at 1/4 second.

 Important: Note that f/stop Numbers must first be squared to be used for EV or Exposure calculations, see squaring just below.
 But NOT squared when computing Guide Number or Inverse Square Law from f/stop changes.
-This f/16 at 1/4 second is shown as EV 10 in an EV Chart.
+So f/16 at 1/4 second is shown as EV 10 in an EV Chart (for any ISO).
 See this page for more EV.

 EV